AuthorOfTheSurf/KobraScript/README.md

           return true                                               return true
       end                                                       };

 A function that does not return anything in KobraScript is called a procedure, written as `proc`.
 All other subroutines are functions, `fn`, and may optionally have a return statement.
 Subroutines are first-class in KobraScript.
-Also note that the return statement always expects an expression--return `null` if you have nothing better to return.
+Also note that the return statement always expects an expression -- return `null` if you have no value to return.

     proc print_intake (y):                                  function printIntake (y) {
         say average_intake(y)                                   console.log(averageIntake(y))
     end                                                     }

+Similar to Javascript, anonymous self-calling functions are in KobraScript, written as `anon`.

+    anon ():                                                (function() {
+      $ x = 10                                                  var x = 10;
+      say x                                                     console.log(x);
+    end                                                     }())

 #### Conditional Statement
 In KobraScript an `if` statement is written with a `..` between conditions and an `end` after the final block to signal the conclusion of the statement.
 Very nice Kobra.